 Serve red wines at 16-18°C (61-65°F)

 However, ‘room temperature’ is an anachronism relating to old houses rather than modern houses with central heating, so serve full-bodied red wines at 16 to 18 degrees Celsius (roughly 61 to 65 degrees Fahrenheit).
-A full-bodied red wine that is too warm can become almost soupy, with flavours harder to distinguish and alcohol more noticeable, according to this earlier Decanter guide.
+A full-bodied red wine that is too warm can become almost soupy, with flavours harder to distinguish and alcohol more noticeable.

 It’s often best to serve light- and medium-bodied reds slightly cooler than this.
 The lightest reds – think Beaujolais, Frappato and even some Pinot Noir – can even benefit from being slightly chilled.

 Try to keep wines clear of the kitchen during cooking, in particular.
 Things tend to get pretty warm and this may cause the contents of your cherished bottle to overheat.

 Those with a temperature-controlled wine fridge may find it easier to navigate this issue, of course, but be aware that wines will warm up in the glass after serving, too.

 Use an ice bucket to chill wine quickly

 Ice buckets come in various shapes and sizes, but if you don’t have a specific one to-hand then other containers will do, as long as they’re deep enough.
 Of course, you’ll also need some ice cubes.
 If your fridge-freezer doesn’t produce a ready supply, or you don’t have enough ice cube trays, then plan ahead and buy a large bag of ice.

 Add a reasonable amount of water to the ice bucket to help transfer the warmth away from the wine bottles more efficiently.

 ‘Use plenty of ice cubes (or ideally crushed ice) in a bucket with some cold water and lots of salt – yes, salt,’ Xavier Rousset MS previously told Decanter.